Fees & Insurance

 ✓ Flexibility in the approaches we use

-This work tends to be a good fit for women who are:
+This work may be a good fit if you’re:

-✓ Insightful and self-aware, but still feeling stuck in patterns that haven’t fully shifted
+✓ Insightful and self-aware, but still feeling stuck in familiar patterns

-✓ Wanting to understand the deeper why behind anxiety, perfectionism, or people-pleasing, not just manage symptoms
+✓ Wanting to understand the deeper why beneath anxiety, perfectionism, or people-pleasing

-✓ Open to slowing down and exploring patterns in a more meaningful, intentional way
+✓ Open to slowing down and exploring patterns more intentionally

-✓ Looking for therapy that goes beyond surface-level solutions or traditional talk therapy
+✓ Looking for therapy beyond surface-level solutions or traditional talk therapy

 1. Schedule a consultation